|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Chicken and dumplings is a warming, comforting classic that often contains butter and milk in the broth and batter.
-This dairy-free version is every bit as comforting without the lactose!
+Chicken and dumplings is a warming, comforting classic that usually contains butter and milk in the broth and batter, thus making it impossible to eat for people with dietary restrictions.
+Our version is every bit as soothing, and without the lactose will put this homey meal back on your table.

-Even in my days as a vegan, this was one of my favorite go-to comfort foods; for a vegan variation, simply omit the egg white and replace the chicken with a dairy-free vegetarian meat substitute or seitan.
+If you need a vegan or vegetarian variation, simply omit the egg white and replace the chicken with a dairy-free vegetarian meat substitute, tofu, or seitan.
+Use vegetable broth instead of chicken stock.

 - 2 tablespoons olive oil